adlnosk/GA-CT-rich-regions/README.md

 1. Specify your species name, assembly and reads paths in config/config_path.yaml
 	- the pipeline will execute any species, which is listed - to disable the species, you can comment the species name
 2. Submit workflow/run_Snakefile.sh (for example as `cd workflow; sbatch run_Snakefile.sh` )
+	- add `-n` to the snakemake command for a dry-run
 	- automatically dag of jobs should be produced in the reports/ directory, but it might need adjustments based on the number of species.
 The pipeline should sturt running regardless.
 3. For troubleshooting, check the pipeline trace in workflow/.snakemake/log and for individual rules the workflow/logs/.